Rafael López Aliaga: Ideology and views

 Observers have placed him as right-wing to far-right, and ideologically conservative.
-Rafael López Aliaga regards himself as a "social Christian", has said that he is celibate and is a member of Opus Dei.
+Rafael López Aliaga, a member of Opus Dei, regards himself as a "social Christian", saying that he maintains celibacy through daily self-flagellation with a chain cilice and thinking of the Mary, mother of Jesus.
 He opposes same-sex marriage, the use of contraceptives, the legalization of marijuana and abortion.
 In Peru, he is commonly known under the nickname "Porky", referring to the Porky Pig Show.
-Aliaga adopted his nickname for his campaign, so he occasionally costumed himself as pig to protest against the omnipresent corruption in the country.
+López Aliaga adopted his nickname for his campaign, so he occasionally costumed himself as a pig to protest against the omnipresent corruption in the country.

 López Aliaga signed the Madrid Charter, a document drafted by the Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
 He signed the document along with other right-wing politicians such as Javier Milei of Argentina, José Antonio Kast of Chile and Eduardo Bolsonaro of Brazil, the son of President Jair Bolsonaro.

+Regarding crime, López Aliaga applauded Nayib Bukele during the Salvadoran gang crackdown, calling on the Ministry of Defense to allow the Peruvian Armed Forces to patrol the streets of Lima, including with tanks.

 On the COVID-19 pandemic, he opposes travel restrictions and the use of masks.
 He himself does not generally use masks in his public appearances, although he explains that he sometimes wears them "so that the press does not criticise [him]."
 He advocates that the vaccination campaign should be left to the private sector and that individuals should pay for access to vaccination.
 According to Vice, López Aliaga has disseminated misinformation about COVID-19 vaccines in Peru, accusing President Sagasti of committing "genocide" for purchasing what he called ineffective vaccines.
 A month before elections, López Aliaga called for the removal of President Sagasti from office, raising concerns among presidential candidates that he was promoting a coup against the president.

 On economic issues, he wants to favour private investment and limit the presence of the state.
 He proposed to abolish social programmes such as food distribution in poor schools, believing that social assistance should be handled by private associations and not by the public authorities.